 Around every corner there are millions of palm trees cascading down the tropical mountains to meet the turquoise ocean.
 Many of the beaches are completely undeveloped without a soul on them.

-This is a quick guide to everything you need to know about visiting Lombok, including things to do, how to get from Bali to Lombok and where to stay.
+This is a quick guide to everything you need to know about visiting Lombok, including things to do, how to get from Bali to Lombok and where to stay in Lombok Indonesia.

 Table of Content

 - 2 Senggigi or Kuta Lombok?

 Where to Stay in Lombok

 Whilst pretty much geographically the same size as Bali, Lombok only has a few main tourist hubs.
 On the mainland tourists generally stay in either Kuta or Senggigi.
 The most popular tourist spot is not on the mainland but the Gili Islands.
 There is no sure shot answer to best place to stay in Lombok as it would vary based on your location and budget preferences.

 Honestly, it can be a hard choice to pick from Kuta or Senggigi, I mean Lombok on the whole is simply beautiful.

 Senggigi is where most of the islands accommodation is found, and you can find accommodation for all budgets, from backpacker to good value mid-range to luxurious resorts.
 This is also where some great beachside restaurants and bars can be found as well as a few tourist souvenir shops.
 Click here for Recommended Hotels in Senggigi Beach

 Kuta Lombok is a very cool beach town, with a very hippy laid-back surfer vibe.
 There is not much development in Kuta which is what makes it so charming.